eivtho/annotateonline-input-converters/README.md

 python3 pascalvoc_to_sa.py --pvoc-dir ../tests/toAnnotateOnline/fromPascalVOCToAnnotateOnline/VOC2012/ -fs
 ```

-## Contact
+## Questions and Issues

-For questions please contact Hovnatan Karapetyan at `hovnatan at superannotate.com`.
+For questions and issues please use this repo's Issue tracker on Github.